Crow is being developed by researchers at Purdue University, the University of Arizona, and Michigan State University.

 Bill Hart-Davidson (@billhd) is Professor of Rhetoric and Writing at Michigan State University and Associate Dean of Research & Graduate Education in the College of Arts & Letters.
 He is a Senior Researcher in the Writing, Information, and Digital Experience (WIDE) Research Center.
 Bill’s research interests lie at the intersection of technical communication and user experience.
 Bill is a co-founder of Drawbridge Inc., a learning technology company spinoff of Michigan State University, and developer of the software service Eli Review, a peer learning platform in use around the world and across the U.S. in both higher education and K-12 schools.

-Tony Bushner is a doctoral student in Rhetoric and Composition.
+Tony Bushner is a doctoral student in Rhetoric and Composition at Purdue.
 Their research interests are in user experience, game design, technical communication, and digital communities.
 They will work with the development team as Crow begins to design database structures to articulate the archive and web interface.

 Mark Fullmer, Senior Software Developer/Analyst at the University of Texas at Austin & adjunct writing instructor at Pima Community College, has united his experience in composition/rhetoric and computer science to implement stemming and readability algorithms, multilingual corpus software, and grammar/style checkers.
 He has also self-published literature that imbricates technology and text: a Twitter poetry collection and a Facebook game novel.
 He enjoys classical trumpet, the films of Ozu, and the Oxford comma.